 My Obsession with Transferware

 My love for collecting things needs no explanation.
-I collect mostly vintage items such as quilts, English advertising pots, crocks, scales, flower frogs, and transferware.
-Today I am sharing my transferware collection.
+I collect mostly vintage items, and today I am sharing my transferware collection.

 Spring Table

-You. can find vintage. transferware in blue, red (pink), green, brown, black, purple (mulberry), and multicolor.
-Pieces with “limited” or LTD were likely made after 1860.
+You can find vintage transferware in blue, red, pink, green, brown, black, purple (mulberry), and multicolored.
+Pieces marked with “Limited” or LTD were likely made after 1860.
 “Made in England” indicates the piece was made throughout the 20th century.

-There are a lot of new transferware pieces currently sold.
-Companies such as Spode, Royal Copenhagen, and Johnson Brothers currently sell some of their most popular transferware patterns.
-The patterns red, blue, and brown patterns below are both from Spode.
+There are many new transferware pieces currently sold.
+Companies such as Spode, Royal Copenhagen, Royal Stafford, and Johnson Brothers sell some of their most popular patterns.

 How to Set a Table